oznogon/gattaibushido-public/rules/06_appendices.md

 **Gambit:** a quick mechanic for resolution of minor conflicts
 **Harmony:** a seven-point scale representing the strength of your team's spirit
 **Locations:** a place in the game where events happen, with mechanics that modify those events
-**Omens:** when a Joker reaches the top of the Deck, it becomes an Omen under Coach's control, and can trigger Escalation events.
+**Omens:** when a Joker reaches the top of Coach's Deck, it becomes an Omen under his control, and can trigger Escalation events.
 **Pile:** the stack of all played cards during an active Throwdown
 **Pit Crew:** a Team Resource that keeps their robos in working order
 **Play:** the act of taking a card from your Hand and introducing it to the table, activating one or more mechanics